Ayush-Poddar-2003/TUTORIALS/JAVA/01_Intro.md

 # What is Java?

-- Java is a programming language and a platform.
-- Java is a high level, robust, object-oriented and secure programming language.
+- High level, robust, object-oriented and secure programming language.
-- Java was developed by Sun Microsystems (which is now the subsidiary of Oracle) in the year 1995.
 - James Gosling is known as the father of Java.
+- Developed by Sun Microsystems (which is now Oracle) in the year 1995.
 - Before Java, its name was Oak.
 Since Oak was already a registered company, so James Gosling and his team changed the name from Oak to Java.
+<br><br>

+**Platform:**
+Any hardware/software environment in which a program runs.
+Since Java has a runtime environment (JRE) and API, it is called a platform.
+<br><br>

 ---
-## Platform:
-Any hardware or software environment in which a program runs, is known as a platform.
-Since Java has a runtime environment (JRE) and API, it is called a platform.

-Types of Java Applications
+## Types of Java Applications
 There are mainly 4 types of applications that can be created using Java programming:

 1) Standalone Application